Dear Brighton and Hove City Council,

 Council team(s), we will send this to you.

-o Please note that the response to your FOI request will be sent to
+o Please note that your response will be sent to you in letter

-o An anonymized version of the response to your FOI request may be
+o An anonymized version of the your response may be published on

 When you can expect to receive a response to your FOI request

-obligation to respond to your request no later than 20 working days
+respond to a valid request no later than 20 working days following the

 Freedom of Information – Brighton & Hove City Council